terrajobst/AspNetCore.Docs.pt-br/aspnetcore/web-api/index.md

 ### <a name="disable-problemdetails-response"></a>Desabilitar a resposta de ProblemDetails

-A criação automática de uma instância de `ProblemDetails` é desabilitada quando a propriedade <xref:Microsoft.AspNetCore.Mvc.ApiBehaviorOptions.SuppressMapClientErrors*> é definida como `true`.
+The automatic creation of a `ProblemDetails` instance is disabled when the <xref:Microsoft.AspNetCore.Mvc.ApiBehaviorOptions.SuppressMapClientErrors%2A> property is set to `true`.
 Adicione o seguinte código em `Startup.ConfigureServices`:

+::: moniker-end

 ::: moniker range=">= aspnetcore-3.0"